Zzeelan7/CMOS-Inverter-Circuit-Design-and-Simulation/README.md

    * Use eSim’s waveform viewer or export `.raw` data.
    * Compare your output with `transient_waveform.png`.

+Notes:
+- The .kicad_sch is a best-effort file and may require symbol mapping to your local KiCad libraries.
+- If you want a fully working KiCad project with correct library references, upload your KiCad library files or tell me which library names to use and I will adjust the schematic accordingly.

 ---

 ## 📊 Expected Results